tanyareuben/storefront-service/README.md

 ```

-If the Java version displayed is less than 17, please download the JAVA 17 or later from the JAVA download site
+If the Java version displayed is less than 17, please download the JAVA 17 or later from the [JAVA download site](https://www.oracle.com/java/technologies/downloads/#jdk17-mac)
-Make sure you download the installable for ARM (for Mac Silicon) or for Intel Mac
+Make sure you download the installable for ARM (for Mac Silicon) OR for Intel Mac

 Install maven if you don't have already isntall it
 In Mac, run the following command in the terminal